 I was up in the middle of the night (maybe it was Coronavirus worries, pregnancy insomnia or both) scrolling through Instagram, I found this very topic addressed in a TODAY Parents article, “Quarantines and custody agreements: How do divorced parents handle coronavirus?”
 I felt a relief that I wasn’t the only one grappling with these questions.
 It seems like most are keeping their schedules as normal as possible, prepared for the child to stay at one home if anyone starts exhibiting symptoms.
 In these unpredictable times, keeping consistency may be beneficial for a child’s mental well-being.
 However, the possible health risks continued to make me uneasy.

 The morning my stepdaughter was going back to her moms, I still felt the need to call the pediatrician’s office to see if they had any advice.
 I was the first person to ask the question so the nurse on the phone consulted with the doctor.
 The advised that we limit back and forth as much as possible.
 If any symptoms appear in anyone, my stepdaughter should remain in place.
 Even until then, if choosing one home to stay at to wait it out is a possibility, that would be ideal.

 My stepdaughter when back to her moms and, although it is our weekend and these decisions are not easy, is planning to stay for at least four days – all of us recognizing this situation is fluid and priority is our children’s health and safety rather than some strict arrangement or schedule.
-For that, and many other things right now amongst all this chaos, I feel very fortunate.
+For that, and many other things right now among all this chaos, I feel very blessed.